 - What made the sun stand still when Joshua battled the Amorites?

 - What made Hezekiel’s sundial shadow turn back?

 - What cosmic imagery was God using during the parting of the Red Sea?

 - How do the heavens “declare the glory of God” (Psalm 19)?

-How to Teach Your Kids Astronomy at Home
+How to Teach Astronomy for Kids at Home

-A well-balanced astronomy curriculum should involve the following elements:
+A well-balanced homeschool astronomy curriculum should involve the following elements: